Azure/deployment-stacks/README.md

 There are the known limitations with the private preview release `2021-05-01-preview`:

-- It is not recommended to use deploymentStacks in production environment since it is still in preview stages and can introduce breaking changes in the future.
+- It is not recommended to use deploymentStacks in production environment, since it is still in preview stages and can introduce breaking changes in the future.
 - Locking the resources managed by the deploymentStack is not available in the private preview.
 In the future, locking will allow you to prevent changes or deletion to any managed resource.
 - What-if is not available in the private preview.
 What-if allows for evaluating changes before deploying.
 - A deploymentStack currently does not manage resourceGroups, subscriptionAliases, or managementGroups that are created by the stack.